 Many of the offices were old dingy spaces, and the concourse was a cold impersonal place that we used to catch trains from.
 The best part about catching a train was when you caught a main line train at platform 15, 16 or 17, but that only happened on rare occasions.

-The image above is interesting because parts of the concourse have not been built or the platform not been decked over, and the steam engine has not been been plinthed outside the North Station Building.
+The image above is interesting because parts of the concourse have not been built and the platforms not been decked over, neither has the steam engine been plinthed outside the North Station Building.
 I do know that by 1972 the engine was in place so this image pre-dates 1972.

 Rissik Street runs past the station as the western boundary with the South Station Building entrance facing Eloff Street.
 Wolmarans Street formed the northern boundary of the station precinct, and Wanderers the eastern boundary.